dhruvcoding123/MYQUIZZAPP-S/README.md

 cd MyQuizApp
 npx expo start
-Then a QR code appeared, which I scanned on Expo Go to run the QuizApp PLEASE NOTE THAT MANY folders and subfolders were created , but I have only attached index.tsx file as that is only releavant
+Then a QR code appeared, which I scanned on Expo Go to run the QuizApp